Push message

 Expandable element

-In the example on the right, the view and create permissions for Documents have been selected via the Select Button, which, with the All must match option selected, must both be present in the subscriber session so that the push message can be received there.
+In the example, view and create permissions for Documents are required.
+With All must match selected, both permissions must be present in the subscriber session.